 What is thalidomide (Thalidomide®)?

 According to the European Medicines Agency (EMA), thalidomide is approved in combination with melphalan and prednisone (VMp) in patients with newly diagnosed myeloma that are not candidates for autologous stem cell transplantation.
-It is used in patients who are older than 65 or younger if they cannot be treated with high-dose chemotherapy or undergo stem cell transplant.
+It is used in patients who are older than 65 years or in younger patients if they cannot be treated with high-dose chemotherapy or undergo stem cell transplant.

-Thalidomide is a medicine which can modulate the activity of the immune system (immunomodulation).
-It blocks the development of cancer cells, and stimulates the body’s defence mechanisms.
+Thalidomide is a medicine that can modulate the activity of the immune system (immunomodulation).
+It blocks the development of cancer cells and stimulates the body’s defence mechanisms.
 It is from a class of drugs known as immunomodulatory agents, which include similar drugs such as lenalidomide and pomalidomide.

-As multiple myeloma is considered a ‘rare disease’ because of the small number of patients with this disease, thalidomide has the designation of ‘orphan medicine’ because it is used in a rare disease.
+As myeloma is considered a ‘rare disease’ because of the relatively small number of patients with this disease, thalidomide was granted ‘orphan drug designation’ by the European Commission because it is used in a rare disease.
 An orphan drug designation is a status assigned to medicines developed for rare disease conditions that affect fewer than 5 patients per 10,000 inhabitants in the EU.

 How does thalidomide work?

-Thalidomide and its analogues — lenalidomide and pomalidomide, so far — are a group of medicines used in the treatment of myeloma.
+Thalidomide and other immunomodulatory drugs — lenalidomide and pomalidomide — are a group of medicines used in the treatment of myeloma.
 They are thought to work by blocking the development of cancer cells, and by stimulating some of the specialised cells of the immune system to attack cancer cells.
 This can help to slow down the progression of myeloma.

-Thalidomide modulates the action of the immune system in several ways, of which the best known are:
+Thalidomide modulates the immune system in several ways, of which the best known are:

 - It reduces a process called angiogenesis, consisting of the generation of new blood vessels, which promotes the growth of tumours.